 The Company's operations to date have been limited to organizing and staffing the Company, business planning, raising capital, acquiring and developing its technology, identifying potential product candidates and undertaking preclinical and clinical studies.
-The Company's revenue has been primarily limited to license revenue from Gossamer.
-Future revenue is dependent on the terms of the license agreement with Gossamer as further described in Note 11.
+The Company's revenue has been primarily limited to license revenue from Gossamer described in Note 11.
 The Company's product candidates are subject to long development cycles and there is no assurance the Company will be able to successfully develop, obtain regulatory approval for, or market its product candidates.

-The Company is subject to a number of risks similar to other life science companies in the current stage of its life cycle including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of any of the Company's products that are approved, and protection of proprietary technology.
-If the Company does not successfully commercialize any of its products or mitigate any of these other risks, it will be unable to generate revenue or achieve profitability.
+The Company is subject to a number of risks similar to other life science companies in the current stage of its life cycle including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of any of the Company's pipeline products that are approved, and protection of proprietary technology.
+If the Company does not successfully commercialize any of its pipeline products or mitigate any of these other risks, it will be unable to generate revenue or achieve profitability.

-The Company incurred losses from operations and had a negative cash flows from operating activities for the three months ended March 31, 2020 and 2019 (and since inception).
+Excluding the one-time payments from Gossamer, the Company incurred losses from operations and had negative cash flows from operating activities for the six months ended June 30, 2020 and 2019 (and since inception).
 The Company's current operating plan indicates that it will continue to incur losses from operations and generate negative cash flows from operating activities given ongoing expenditures related to the completion of its ongoing clinical trials and the Company's lack of product revenue generating activities.
-However, the Company believes it has the ability to control its current operating plan and that existing cash and cash equivalents of approximately \$34.6 million at March 31, 2020 will be sufficient to allow the Company to fund its current operating plan through at least the second quarter of 2021.
+However, the Company believes it has the ability to control its current operating plan and that existing cash and cash equivalents of approximately \$44.9 million at June 30, 2020 will be sufficient to allow the Company to fund its current operating plan through at least the fourth quarter of 2021.